 If your email contains a high percentage of text, left align the email.
 Centre-aligned emails can be more visually appealing, especially if images are included.
 So mix it up a little over time and monitor the results.

-Similarly, minimise the number of images in your emails.
-Perhaps four or five at most, and keep the image sizes manageable (no bigger than 600px x 600px and no larger than 1mb).
+Minimise the number of images in your emails.
+Perhaps four or five at most, and keep the image sizes manageable (no bigger than 600px x 600px and no larger than 600kb).

-Good email marketing tools like the one we implement for clients (Keap) offer A/B split testing features.
+Good email marketing tools (like the one we implement for clients, Keap) offer A/B split testing features.
 This is a process where you can create two versions of the same email, with subtle differences, then measure the open and click rates on each of the two versions.
-This is a great way to learn what email content works best, and perhaps what may affect your results.
+This helps you learn what email content works best and perhaps what may affect your results.

 8. Optimise for mobile

 A majority of your email recipients will be reviewing your emails on their mobile.
-A non-responsive layout will likely reduce the likelihood of your audience ‘consuming’ your content – and that affects future email deliverability.
+A non-responsive layout is likely to diminish the chances of your audience engaging with your content, which could negatively impact future email deliverability.

-Good email marketing tools like the one we implement for clients (Keap), guarantees a mobile responsive layout.
+Good email marketing tools guarantee a mobile responsive layout.

 9. Personalise your email content

-Even more importantly, personalise the content.
-Ensure you have a useful Email Preference Centre where each of your subscribers can choose what types of email contact they wish to receive, or not receive.
+Ensure that you provide a comprehensive email preference centre, allowing each subscriber to select the types of email communications they wish to receive or opt out of.
 Emailing content that contacts do not want to receive is the biggest risk to your email marketing.

 10. Optimise email frequency